 I guess, beauty and makeup mean something different to everyone but for me, it’s about the enjoyment and the ability to express my creativity.

 I also believe that not being able to see is a blessing in disguise for me as it means that I don’t judge others by their appearance, it means that I like a person for who they are and not what they look like.

 Beauty and makeup should be something for us all to enjoy, whether we can see or not.
 The fact that someone can’t see doesn’t mean they can’t have their own definition of beauty.

 Those of us who are blind/VI and who have an interest in beauty and makeup come up with innovative ways to make it accessible to us.
 This ensures that we can experiment and enjoy it just as much as a fully sighted person would.

 I might not be able to comment on people’s makeup looks or hairstyles but it doesn’t mean that I can’t experiment with both aspects for myself.
 The way I go about applying my makeup and the views I have of beauty might be a little different to others’ but I believe that the fact I can’t see much means that my perspectives are enriched and I’ve learned to appreciate the different views it has given me.

-Thank you so much for writing this post Elin, I’m really pleased to feature this on my blog and I hope it gets the recognition it deserves.
+Thank you so much for writing this blog post, Elin.
+I’m really pleased to feature it on my blog and I hope it gets the recognition it deserves.